markatwork1/Firstdrafts/Uniswap Weekly Update 29-10-21.md

 | Moving DeFi Education Fund’s assets to an on-chain custodial wallet to bolster security | Moving Assets | [No](https://gov.uniswap.org/t/moving-defs-assets-to-an-on-chain-custodial-wallet-to-bolster-security/14328)

 ## Forum Summary

+- Last week, Airbayer from Bankless, Miller from the DeFi Education Fund, and Ben from Ethelo had a chance to speak to the Uniswap community

+-

 Give a quick rundown of what's happened in the DAOs governance forum and provide links to join the discussion.